HPE-Legobricks/cal-eStore/README.md

-**Creation of a cross-functional Demand Team:** Our cross functional team was made up of groups of people with different functional expertise working towards a common goal.
+**Creation of a cross-functional Demand Team:** Our cross functional team was made up of groups of people with different functional expertise working toward a common goal.
 Cross functionality in scrum means a team composed of specialized generalists—individuals with breadth in a number of areas and disciplines.